cocos/cocos-docs/en/physics-3d/physics-manager.md

 For API interface, please refer to [Physics3DManager](../../../api/en/classes/Physics3DManager.html) for details.

-**Note**: The Builtin Physics Engine does not support the above properties related to physics simulation.
+> **Note**: the Builtin Physics Engine does not support the above properties related to physics simulation.

 ## Ray Detection